-2.2 Preparation of standard solution
+Preparation of standard solution

-Correctly weighed 25 mg of ferulic acid reference standard, transferred to a 25-ml volumetric flask, and methanol was added to get 1000 μ g/ml.
-Further, the desired dilutions were made with the selected solvent.
+Correctly weighed 25 mg of ferulic acid reference standard was transferred to 25 ml volumetric flask and methanol was added o get 1000 μ g/ml.
+Further the desired dilutions were made with selected solvent.

-2.3 Selection of wavelength
+Selection of wavelength

-Standard stock solutions of ferulic acid were further pipette separately in a 10 ml volumetric flask with methanol to get different concentration of ferulic acid (5 - 20 μ g/ml).
-Also, standard stock solutions of ferulic acid were further diluted separately with phosphate buffer pH 6.8 to get drug solutions containing 5- 25 μ g/ml of ferulic acid concentration.
-The solutions were scanned in the UV region (200-400 nm), and spectra were recorded for the selection of wavelength.
+Standard stock solutions of ferulic acid was further pipette separately in 10 ml volumetric flask with methanol to get 5,7.5,10,12.5,15,17.5,20 μ g/ml of ferulic acid.
+Also, standard stock solutions of ferulic acid was further diluted separately with PBS pH 6.8 to get the drug solutions containing 5,10,15,20,25 μ g/ml of ferulic acid.
+The solutions were scanned in the UV region (200-400 nm) and spectra were recorded.